robertorosero/pyhtonmig/Doc/library/decimal.rst

 .. moduleauthor:: Tim Peters <tim.one at comcast.net>
 .. sectionauthor:: Raymond D. Hettinger <python at rcn.com>

+.. import modules for testing inline doctests with the Sphinx doctest builder
+.. testsetup:: *

+   import decimal
+   import math
+   from decimal import *
+   # make sure each group gets a fresh context
+   setcontext(Context())

 The :mod:`decimal` module provides support for decimal floating point arithmetic.
 It offers several advantages over the :class:`float` datatype:

+* Decimal "is based on a floating-point model which was designed with people in mind, and necessarily has a paramount guiding principle -- computers must provide an arithmetic that works in the same way as the arithmetic that people learn at school." -- excerpt from the decimal arithmetic specification.

 * Decimal numbers can be represented exactly.
 In contrast, numbers like :const:`1.1` do not have an exact representation in binary floating point.
 End